 Air quality levels on Saturday are expected to return to moderate, a level that is "acceptable" for most except those who are "unusually sensitive to air pollution," according to AIRnow.
 The high is forecast to be near 86 degrees.

-Manchester's Office of Emergency Management recommends that those most at risk for heat-related illness seek air conditioning, wear light-colored clothes and drink plenty of fluids.
+Manchester's Office of Emergency Management that those most at risk for heat-related illness seek air conditioning, wear light-colored clothes and drink plenty of fluids.